saleor/saleor-app-shipping-shipstation/README.md

 - `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
 Free account required.
 It can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set

 If you want to use your own database, you can implement your own APL.
 [Check the documentation to read more.](https://github.com/saleor/saleor-app-sdk/blob/main/docs/apl.md)

+### Running Bruno

+If you have your application up and running inside Saleor Dashboard now its time to run GraphQL mutations.
+To get started you need:

+1. Create `.env` inside `bruno` folder based on `.env.example`
+2. Fill the needed env variables
+3. Open Bruno and send request in sequence they are defined to make full checkout flow